The Air Force

 1st Canadian Parachute Battalion in flight to a mission.

-Marcel Croteau and a fellow air crew member of the renowned 425 "Alouette" Squadron standing on the wing of their Lancaster, 1944.
+Marcel Croteau and a fellow air crew member of the renowned 425 "Alouette" Squadron standing on the wing of their Halifax, 1944.

 Marcel Croteau's pilot and navigator from 425 "Alouette" Squadron, an RCAF bomber squadron, 1944.